-Company E borrowed R1 million from Company F and used the funds to finance operating expenses which were allowed as a deduction under section 11(a).
+Company E borrowed R1 million from Company F and used the funds to finance operating expenses that were allowed as a deduction under section 11(a).
 Interest of R100 000 was incurred on the loan and allowed as a deduction under section 24J(2).
 The interest expense was not paid but was added (capitalised) to the outstanding loan balance.
-Company E's year of assessment ends on 31 March.

-As a result of Company E falling into financial difficulty Company F waived the debt of R1,1 million during the 2015 year of assessment.
+As a result of Company E falling into financial difficulty, Company F waived the debt of R1,1 million during the year of assessment.

-Reduction amount = Amount by which the debt is reduced - Amount applied as consideration for that reduction = $R1\ 100\ 000$ - RNil = $R1\ 100\ 000$ .
+Reduction amount = Amount by which the debt is reduced less amount applied as consideration for that reduction = $R1 \ 100 \ 000 - RNil = R1 \ 100 \ 000$.

 The debt reduction of R1,1 million funded expenses for which deductions were allowed under the Act.
-Under section 19(5) the reduction amount of the debt of R1,1 million is deemed, for the purposes of section 8(4)(a), to be an amount that has been recovered or recouped during the 2015 year of assessment.
+Under section 19(5) the reduction amount of the debt of R1,1 million is deemed, for the purposes of section 8(4)(a), to be an amount that has been recovered or recouped during the 2016 year of assessment.

-Example 7 - Reduction of a debt that funded expenditure allowed as a deduction
+Example 9 - Reduction of a debt that funded expenditure allowed as a deduction